Piscium

 Business-Impact Cloud Risk Prioritization

-• Attack paths scored by business impact: data exposure, service disruption, compliance violation
+• Attack paths scored by business impact: data exposure, service disruption, lateral spread

 • IAM privilege escalation analysis across cross-account roles and service principals